 In most cases, this issue will be more noticeable when the vehicle reaches running temperatures.
 The problem will not affect gear shift from 1st through 3rd gear and will not trigger a check engine light.

 Possible causes and solutions:

-- Excessive wear within the Torque Converter Clutch control sleeve, causing pressure losses inside the valve body.
+Excessive wear within the Torque Converter Clutch control sleeve, causing pressure losses inside the valve body.
 This affects the TCC engagement and makes gearchanges harsh.
-In more severe cases, there might even cause failed gear changes or TCC.
+In more severe cases, there might even be failed gear changes or TCC.
 There are upgraded control valve kits available on the market.

-Many newer Nissans use one of Jatco Continuously Variable Transmissions, which have several typical issues in common.
-One of the most frequent is the whining or rattling noise that comes from the transmission only while accelerating.
+Many newer Nissans use one of Jatco's Continuously Variable Transmissions, with several typical issues in common.
+One of the most frequent is the whining or rattling noise from the transmission only while accelerating.

 In some cases, this will be accompanied by a mild judder.
 There will be no other symptoms or warning lights.